 Last, but not least, make sure your company executives and managers are taking the time to meet with your new employees.
 While your executives and managers are busy with all the year-end tasks they need to manage, even taking five minutes out of their busy schedule can be helpful.
 It doesn’t take a lot of time to make your new employees feel connected during the holidays.

-Keeping your new employees connected during the holidays is essential.
+Holiday onboarding can be challenging.
+You need to keep your new employees connected during the holidays, though.
 If you want to get the new year started right, your employees should feel appreciated, otherwise you could see some employee turnover in the new year.
 We hope that today’s discussion has given you some great ideas on how to show up for your employees at the end of the year.